bgschiller/old-blog/about.md

   feature: texture-feature-02.jpg
 ---

 I am a recent graduate of Western Washington University, where I studied Math and Computer Science.
-If you have a comment about the page, would like to see my resume, or anything else, please email me at schillb@students.wwu.edu.
+I currently work at Nielsen as a Data Scientist.
+If you would like to get in touch, please email me at schillb@students.wwu.edu.